lekaran/api_server_in_c/README.md

 This is a repo to build an API Server in C

 # Build the project
-Create a directory name '''build''' <br>
+Create a directory name '''build/''' on the project root<br>
-Then, in this directory make the command : '''$ make ..''' <br>
+Then, in this directory make the command : '''$ make ../''' <br>
-This will create the binary '''api_server''' in the directory '''build'''.
+This will create the binary '''api_server''' in the directory '''build'''. <br>

+# Lunch the server
+To lunch the server, make sure you're in the '''build''' directory then lunch '''$ .api_server''' <br>

 # GIT
 Find way to sign your commit. <br>